TownOfGrimlocke/Covenant/README.md

 20. No flying.
 Flying is strictly prohibited over the Town Of Grimlock, unless you have been given permission prior to a Roleplay, Event or you are a bird flyer.
 This also includes Aerial Aircraft.

+21. Use of characters belonging to copyrighted universes are **Strictly** prohibited in Grimlock This also applies to terminology from copyrighted universes.

 ## Criminal Roleplay

 You are required to leave a crime box detailing what would be